surface-ui/surface/MIGRATING.md

 # Migrating from `v0.7.x` to `v0.8.x`

+Historically, most of the updates that require changes in your code, can be automatically done by `mix surface.convert`, however, as we move forward to unify the API with Liveview, some of the changes in `v0.8` may require user intervention as the converter might not be able to automatically patch the project.
+For such cases, we adjusted the compiler to provide assertive warnings to help you with the migration process.
+The main changes of that kind are related to the context API.

 ## The new Context API

 The context API have been extended and fully redesigned to improve its use and make it more friendly for